 NearVision CK® uses very accurate pulses of radiofrequency waves to reshape and steepen corneal tissue centrally, resulting in improved vision, especially for reading.
 Radiofrequency is one of the modern medical world’s most advanced surgical technologies.
 It is routinely used in other procedures such as prostate cancer therapy, orthopedic surgery, and cardiovascular procedures.

 The NearVison CK® procedure is performed using a small probe, thinner than a strand of human hair, that releases radiofrequency (RF) energy.
 Instead of a scalpel or a laser, CK releases radiofrequency energy through a probe as thin as a strand of human hair, without cutting or removing tissue.
 After application of a topical anesthetic, radiofrequency energy is applied in a circular pattern to shrink small areas of corneal tissue.
 This circular shrinkage pattern creates a constrictive band (like the tightening of a belt), increasing the overall curvature of the cornea.
 The result is somewhat like wearing a bifocal contact lens.

 The entire procedure takes about three minutes, and most patients report immediate positive results after NearVision CK®.
 After this type of eye surgery, there may be some mild discomfort, which can be alleviated with drops or analgesics.
-Shortly after having the NearVision CK® procedure patients will have better ability to focus on near objects without any drastic effect on distance vision.
+Shortly after having the NearVision CK® procedure patients will have a better ability to focus on near objects without any drastic effect on distance vision.
 Patients should be advised that complete vision correction may take several weeks to manifest itself.

 Not everyone is a candidate for NearVision CK®.
 Your vision correction specialist will conduct a series of diagnostic tests to determine if CK could help.
-NearVision CK® candidates are typically:
+NearVision CK® candidates are typical: